Heart V-

 I continued my journey to Dawson Community College, where I studied agribusiness, farm and ranch management and equine studies.
 It is here where I began to be exposed to buckaroo horsemanship and never looked back.

-I began training colts for a few years, and bred my first mare out of a stud owned by Gary Ingraham, bred by Cy Wyse of Glendive.
+I began training colts for a few years, and bred my first mare out of a Hancock paint owned by Gary Ingraham, bred by Cy Wyse of Glendive.
 I gathered an understanding during this period of my life on business, as well as the horse industry as a whole.

 My life journey has brought me through a winding path of self discovery and healing, with that my horsemanship growing and blossoming.